LuisGerman99/LuisGerman99/README.md

 - 👋 Hi, I’m @LuisGerman99

-Active Intern Member of Honeywell in Quality and Metrology Dept. I am mostly focused on software developing in languages like Visual Basic for Applications, Python or LabView.
+Worked as an Intern Member of Honeywell in Quality and Metrology Dept. I am mostly focused on software developing in languages like Visual Basic for Applications, Python or LabView.
 My main passion is robotics, programming and automation technologies.